Fussball Probetraining wie vorbereiten Symbolbild Fussball

 • Network building: Contacts can be made with coaches and other players.

-• Career opportunities: If you complete your trial training successfully, you have the chance to be accepted into a team.
+• Career opportunities: If you complete a trial training session successfully, you have the chance to be accepted into a team.

 When does a trial training session make sense?